|

 Rosin paste flux - SRA No. 135

 Even if your solder already has flux in it, I recommend still using additional flux.
 Get this paste stuff nice and melty with your iron and then apply it with some cotton swabs.
-SRA No. 135 flux is cheap and plentiful, and it's great for most jobs.
+It's not necessarily elegant, but SRA No. 135 rosin flux is cheap and plentiful, and it's great in a pinch for most simple jobs.

 |